Effective Date: August 4, 2022

 Commonwealth Care Alliance, Inc., is required by law (i) to protect the privacy of your Medical Information (which includes behavioral health information); (ii) to provide you with this Notice of Privacy Practices explaining our legal duties and privacy practices with respect to Medical Information; and (iii) to notify you if your unencrypted Medical Information is affected by a breach.

 We reserve the right to change this Notice and to make the changes effective for all Medical Information we maintain.
 If we make a material change to the Notice, we will (i) post the updated Notice on our website; (ii) post the updated Notice in each of Our Health Care Providers’ service locations; and (iii) make copies of the updated Notice available upon request.
 We will also send Our Health Plan Members information about the updated Notice and how to obtain the updated Notice (or a copy of the Notice) in the next annual mailing to Members.
 We are required to abide by the terms of the Notice that is currently in effect.

-Contact Information: If you have questions about the information in this Notice, would like to exercise your rights, or file a complaint, please contact:
+Contact information: If you have questions about the information in this Notice, would like to exercise your rights, or would like to file a complaint, please contact: